BillHertzing/StronglyTypedPhilote/ReadMe.md

-# Abstract StronglyTypedId records within another Strongly Typed record
+# Abstract `StronglyTypedId` records within another `StronglyTyped` record

 This repository focuses on the concept of a StronglyTypedId (STID).
 If you have not worked with this concept before, please see also

 * [Series: Using strongly-typed entity IDs to avoid primitive obsession](https://andrewlock.net/series/using-strongly-typed-entity-ids-to-avoid-primitive-obsession/) by Andrew Lock
 * [Using C# 9 records as strongly-typed ids](https://thomaslevesque.com/2020/10/30/using-csharp-9-records-as-strongly-typed-ids/) by Thomas Levesque